ploomber/ploomber/README.rst

 ------------

 1. Automated end-to-end execution
-2. Sync teamwork
+2. Incremental builds (skip up-to-date tasks)
-3. Incremental builds (skip up-to-date tasks)
+3. Integration with Jupyter
-4. Integration with Jupyter
+4. Seamlessly integrate SQL with Python/R (i.e. extract data with SQL, plot it with Python/R)
-5. Seamlessly integrate SQL with Python/R (i.e. extract data with SQL, plot it with Python/R)
+5. Generate a graphical representation of your pipeline using ``ploomber plot``
-6. Generate a graphical representation of your pipeline using ``ploomber plot``
+6. Sync teamwork

 How it looks like
 -----------------

-For Python scripts, declare your parameters like this:
+In Python scripts, declare your parameters like this:

 .. code-block:: python